microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 The Loader will still see packages manifesting `<uap6:AllowExecution>true</>` when it walks the packaged process' package graph, but those paths will be searched ***after*** Dynamic Dependencies added with `rank > 0` or `rank == 0 AND options.PrependIfRankCollision=false`.

-If a Framework package specifies `<uap6:AllowExecution>false</>` that won't be known to Dynamic Depednencies' `AddToDllSearchOrder()` logic.
+If a Framework package specifies `<uap6:AllowExecution>false</>` that won't be known to Dynamic Dependencies' `AddToDllSearchOrder()` logic.
 The Framework package will be added to the path list, not omitted per the manifested element.

 ## 3.3.
 Install-time 'Pinning' aka Prevent Removal